-We recognize the importance of covering real industrial contexts in our Computer Science Curriculum for enhancing our students' experience and nurturing future computer professional.
+It is essential to cover real-life industrial contexts in our Computer Science curriculum to enhance our students’ experience and nurture future computer professionals.
 That is why we welcome ideas for projects from the industry.
-Industry-based projects serve the purpose of allowing students to apply their knowledge and skills to actual industrial problems identified by industrial partners.
+Industry-based projects allow students to apply their knowledge and skills to actual industrial problems identified by industrial partners.
 Such projects create valuable experiences for the students.
 Students will be guided and mentored by an academic supervisor (who is a faculty member) during the project.

 Our main criteria for accepting an Industry-based Project are:

 - a real problem to solve